Kai1817/Python_WebScraping/README.md

 suppose there is missing reviews or description related to any product then the missing spaces will be automatically filled with 'Not available'.

-Note: web scraping cant be done from every website.
+Note: web scraping can't be done from every website.
 There are privacy rules for some website such that we cant access it for webscraping.